Calling the launch of the Xbox One a bit of a false start would be going rather easy on Microsoft.

 Less of a nice idea is Achievements awarded for non-gaming activities, such as watching a movie or listening to a song.
 Thankfully these don’t add to your Gamerscore, which would just be weird.

-As with the PS4, pretty much all disc-released games are available for download from the Xbox Store, either directly through the console or through the website or companion app (SmartGlass), and as with the PS4, they're outrageously expensive.
-You've got to be seriously lazy or impatient to pay more for the download of Watch_Dogs when the disc is cheaper.
+As with the PS4, pretty much all disc-released games are available for download from the Xbox Store, either directly through the console or through the website or companion app (SmartGlass), and as with the PS4, they’re outrageously expensive.
+You’ve got to be seriously lazy or impatient to pay £60 for the download of Watch_Dogs when the disc is £43 from Amazon.
 This really needs sorting.

 As mentioned earlier, pre-ordering digital versions of games isn’t yet supported through Xbox, but is said to be on the way.
 Hopefully at that point we’ll also get game pages so that trailers for unreleased games are easier to find.